Product Case Study

 How might we help a mission-driven software org move faster without losing alignment, stability, or trust?

-• Rebuild a clear, prioritized backlog across multiple cross-functional teams
+• Rebuild a single, prioritized backlog spanning multiple pods and mission areas.

-• Align delivery with Space Force outcomes instead of internal politics
+• Align work with Space Force mission outcomes instead of internal politics.

 Challenges